How do I import grades in the Gradebook?

 If you create a column for a new assignment, Canvas will ask how you want to import the assignment.
 New assignments upload with the following settings:

-An upload will not recognize assignments named Current Score, Current Points, Final Score, Final Points, or Final Grade.
+- An upload will not recognize assignments names containing the text Current Score, Current Points, Final Score, Final Points, or Final Grade.

 For new files, save the file as Grades-Course_Name.csv.